nrs-org/novelslop/content/vol_01/chap_03.typ

   Consumed by the reminiscences of her past efforts, Mona returned to reality after finishing the last bit of her breakfast.
-The art of so-called inattentive devouring is just another hidden talent of hers, the fruition of countless days eating snacks while watching idol shows on her beloved sofa.
+The art of so-called inattentive devouring is just another hidden talent of hers, the fruition of countless days eating snacks while eyes gluing to idol shows on her beloved sofa.
-  Remembering an influencer recently going to China ended up to be a temporary kung-fu practitioner, she wonders if her art could actually become popular in the future.
+  That reminds her of an influencer recently going to China ended up to be a temporary kung-fu practitioner, which made she wonder if her art could actually become something popular in the future.

   "Well, I’m out for work today."
 Her mom’s voice echoes from the front door, just as Mona finished her meal.
+Perfect timing, she thought.

   She took a look at the wall clock.
 It was actually getting quite late.

-  Quickly grabbing the prepared lunch box from the countertop, Mona picked up her ordinary-like school bag before doing a final readjust of her outfits.
+  Not letting her sister have the chance to switch to the seat next to her, Mona stood up, quickly grabbing the prepared lunch box from the countertop, before picking up her ordinary-looking school bag before doing a final readjust of her outfit.

+  In the sailor uniform of Misuzu High School, Narumi Mona felt like she was ready for anything it took.

   "I’m going now."

-  Putting on her outdoor shoes, Narumi Mona took her first steps of high school.
+  Putting on her outdoor shoes, Mona took her first steps of her high school life.

   "Have a good day!"

-  Mona rushed out of the doorway, to be met with her first Spring of high school.
+  Mona rushed out of the doorway, to be met with a gentle breeze, which identified the start of her very first Spring of high school.
 ]